gayatrig19/the-unplugged-club/README.md

 # Purpose
 This project is the static website focused on creating awareness about digital wellbeing and importance of getting away from screens once in a while.
 It aims at showing people that digital wellbeing can be achieved one step at a time.
 [The Unplugged Club](https://gayatrig19.github.io/the-unplugged-club/index.html) provides users with the guide and benefits of getting unplugged and what it is all about.
--The core purpose here is to remind people that in the midst of constant notifications and distractions, it is essential to carve out moments of stillness, reflection, and genuine human interaction.
+- The core purpose here is to remind people that in the midst of constant notifications and distractions, it is essential to carve out moments of stillness, reflection, and genuine human interaction.
 It reflects on living life in a moment, reclaiming yourself and enjoying that "me time" without devices around.
 The website focuses on ideas of taking small steps towards spending time away from devices and screens and getting more mindful living life to fullest.
 The website uses clean, simple design with earthy colors and images that showcases the energies of living life beyond screens.

--The website is built using HTML and CSS as a Milestone Project#1 for the Code Institute's Full Stack Software Development Course.
+- The website is built using HTML and CSS as a Milestone Project#1 for the Code Institute's Full Stack Software Development Course.

 ------
 # UX Design